-16. Step 7: Dip teats
+19. Step 7: Dip teats

-- After milking the teat hole stays open for another 30 minutes. - Keep hygiene during and after milking optimal by; - Sanitizing teats before milking, - Using gloves during milking, - Spraying/dipping the teats thoroughly immediately after milking.
+- After milking the teat hole stays open for another 30 minutes.
+During this time it is easy for bacteria to enter the teat canal and cause infection. - Keep hygiene during and after milking optimal by; - Sanitizing teats before milking, - Using gloves during milking, - Spraying/dipping the teats thoroughly immediately after milking, - Let the cows stand after milking so that the teats dry and close.

-17. Step 8: Keep cows standing after milking
+20. Step 8: Keep cows standing after milking

-It takes a while after milking before the teat appearings close firmly.
+It takes a while after milking before the teat openings close firmly.